 Once the new foundation was poured, reconstruction begins.
 Here the new framing and plywood goes up.

-Black windows are being installed, and weatherproofing of exterior walls and roof begin.
-Talented contractors keep a project moving, even when waiting on components that have yet to arrive.
+Black windows are being installed, and the weatherproofing of exterior walls and roof begin.
+Talented contractors keep a project moving, even when waiting on other components to arrive.

 A close up photo of the plastering process shows the 2 step exterior stucco process.
 The front of the chimney is the first (scratch) coat.
 The side is the second (brown) coat.
 In classic Santa Barbara stucco finish, the “brown coat” is the final coat.
 Then paint is applied.